-a.i.a.3 Number and percent of areas of compliance, as verified through the DHCFP waiver review of the operating agency.
-N: Number of areas of compliance, as verified through the DHCFP waiver review of the operating agency.
-D: Number of areas reviewed.
+a.1.a.1 Number and percent of waiver intake packets submitted by the operating agency that are approved by the DHCFP.
+N: Number of waiver intake packets submitted by the operating agency that are approved by the DHCFP.
+D: Total number of intake packets submitted.